 Inguinal Hernia

-Occur in the groin area and are more common in premature infants.
+This type of hernia begins in the groin area and is more common in premature infants.
 It typically develops when the canal that connects the abdomen to the genitals doesn’t close prior to birth.
-Surgery is needed to repair the connection because a piece of the intestine can move into this canal and become trapped.
-This is a serious concern that needs prompt surgical repair as the intestine can be cut off from the blood supply and become damaged.
+Surgery is needed to close the connection because a piece of the intestine can move into this canal and become trapped.
+This serious concern needs prompt surgical repair as the intestine can be cut off from the blood supply and become damaged.
+Inguinal hernias are also common in adults.

 Umbilical Hernia

-Occur around the belly button when the abdominal muscles don’t fully close following birth.
-Many umbilical hernias close on their own by the time a baby is 3 years old.
-Most umbilical hernias close on their own without surgery.
-Surgery may be necessary if an umbilical hernia has not closed by age 3.
-In rare cases, surgery may occur sooner if the intestines cannot be pushed into the abdomen.
+Umbilical hernias are found around the belly button when the abdominal muscle wall doesn’t fully close following birth.
+Many close on their own, but surgery may be necessary if this does not happen by age three.
+In rare cases, surgery may be needed sooner if the intestines cannot be pushed into the abdomen.
 This can cut off the blood supply and damage the abdominal muscles.
+Umbilical hernias are also common in adults.